ScientificAJ/Celmech/README.md

 # Celmech
-An astronomy terminal app to get live position data about planets
+An astronomy terminal app to get live position data about planets/planemo

+You can add the planet you want to get the position and distance from like this:

+Celestial Object (eg Planets, Dwarf Planet, Planetoid): Pluto

+Data..